fabian-astorga/hotel-smart-service/frontend/README.md

-# Aplicación móvil creada en React Native
+# App made with React Native with Expo